Student User Guide

 - a title,

-- a summary line indicating the number of credits or courses (referred as groups, as it could be a single course, or a number courses) needed/earned to complete the subrequirement, and
+- a summary line indicating the number of credits or courses/set of courses that are needed/earned to complete the subrequirement, and

 - lists of courses that you